ioBroker/ioBroker.type-detector/README.md

 This is not the adapter.
 This is help function to detect devices from ioBroker states and channels.

+You can find the description of devices in [DEVICES.md](DEVICES.md).

 ## How to use
 You can use this module in Browser and in Node.js projects.